ArghyaChatterjee/subt-object-detection-and-localization/README.md

 </p>

 ## Image Copyright:
+Some of the images used in this repo are properties of DARPA.
 The images used in this work during training are taken from the internet.
 Respective people can claim copyright for the images.